pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 </TabItem>
 </Tabs>

-The returned JWK key set contains the public keys Pomerium uses.
-Use the `kid` claim from the Pomerium JWT to find the correct key in the returned key set.
+The returned JWK key set contains Pomerium's public keys.
+Use the `kid` claim provided in the Pomerium JWT header to identify the correct key in the returned key set.

 ```json title="JWKS response"
 {